IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Add-Applications.md

 [IGEL Community on GitHub - Custom Partitions](https://github.com/IGEL-Community/IGEL-Custom-Partitions)

-Sample OS11 Profiles to test some of the most common Custom Partitions created by the automated builder scripts on GitHub link above.
+Sample OS 11 Profiles to test some of the most common Custom Partitions created by the automated builder scripts on GitHub link above.

 | Application | Profile |
 |-------------|---------|